ideafy-it/aimex/docs/README.md

+# Aimex Application
-#This is the documentation folder of the Repository
+This is the Official Documentation of the Aimex Program